Counselling Oxted – Dr Kimberley Carter

 What is psychodynamic counselling / psychoanalytic psychotherapy?

-Psychodynamic counselling is similar to psychoanalytic psychotherapy in that it is a form of talking therapy based on the theories and principles of psychoanalysis.
-But psychodynamic counselling is less focused on the client-therapist relationship, because it is equally focused on the client’s relationship with his or her external world.
+Many people will be new to the terms ‘psychodynamic counselling’ and ‘psychoanalytic psychotherapy’.. but both are talking therapies based on the theories and principles of psychoanalysis.
+Psychodynamic counselling is less focused on the client-therapist relationship, because it is equally focused on the client’s relationship with his or her external world.
 Psychodynamic counselling is usually shorter than psychoanalytic psychotherapy with respect to the frequency and number of sessions.

 What are the differences between counselling & psychotherapy?